-(a) All nuclear stations are boiling water reactors except Braidwood, Byron, Calvert Cliffs, Ginna, and Salem, which are pressurized water reactors.

-- (d) For nuclear stations, capacity reflects the annual mean rating.
+- (a) All nuclear stations are boiling water reactors except Braidwood, Byron, Calvert Cliffs, Ginna, and Salem, which are pressurized water reactors. - (b) 100%, unless otherwise indicated. - (c) Base-load units are plants that normally operate to take all or part of the minimum continuous load of a system and, consequently, produce electricity at an essentially constant rate.
+Intermittent units are plants with output controlled by the natural variability of the energy resource rather than dispatched based on system requirements.
+Intermediate units are plants that normally operate to take load of a system during the daytime higher load hours and, consequently, produce electricity by cycling on and off daily.
+Peaking units consist of lower-efficiency, quick response steam units, gas turbines and diesels normally used during the maximum load periods. - (d) For nuclear stations, capacity reflects the annual mean rating.
 Fossil stations and wind and solar facilities reflect a summer rating. - (e) On August 9, 2020, Generation announced it would permanently cease generation operations at Byron and Dresden nuclear facilities in 2021 and Mystic Unit 8 and 9 in 2024.
 On September 15, 2021, Generation reversed its previous decision to retire Byron and Dresden.
 See Note 7 Early Plant Retirements of the Notes to Interim Consolidated Financial Statements and Note 7 Early Plant Retirements of the Notes to Audited Consolidated Financial Statements for additional information. - (f) Net generation capacity is stated at proportionate ownership share. - (g) Reflects the prior sale of 49% of EGRP to a third party.
 See Note 21 Variable Interest Entities of the Notes to Audited Consolidated Financial Statements for additional information. - (h) On December 8, 2020, Generation entered into an agreement with an affiliate of Brookfield Renewable, for the sale of a significant portion of Generation's solar business.
 The transaction was completed on March 31, 2021.
-See Note 2 - Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (i) Generation has deactivated the site and is evaluating for potential return of service or retirement beyond 2021. - (j) Reflects Generation's interest in CENG, a joint venture with EDF, as of December 31, 2020.
+See Note 2 Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (i) Generation has deactivated the site and is evaluating for potential return of service or retirement beyond 2021. - (j) Reflects Generation's interest in CENG, a joint venture with EDF, as of December 31, 2020.
 On August 6, 2021, Generation and EDF entered into a settlement agreement pursuant to which Generation, through a wholly owned subsidiary, purchased EDF's equity interest in CENG.
-See Note 2 Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (k) EGRP owns 100% of the Class A membership interests and a tax equity investor owns 100% of the Class B membership interests of the entity that owns the Bluestem generating assets. - (l) Generation directly owns a 50% interest in the Albany Green Energy station and an additional 49% through the consolidation of a Variable Interest Entity. - (m) On April 28, 2021, Constellation Holdings, LLC, a subsidiary of Generation, entered into a purchase agreement to sell Generation's interest in the Albany Green Energy biomass.
+See Note 2 Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (k) EGRP owns 100% of the Class A membership interests and a tax equity investor owns 100% of the Class B membership interests of the entity that owns the Bluestem generating assets. - (1) Generation directly owns a 50% interest in the Albany Green Energy station and an additional 49% through the consolidation of a Variable Interest Entity. - (m) On April 28, 2021, Constellation Holdings, LLC, a subsidiary of Generation, entered into a purchase agreement to sell Generation's interest in the Albany Green Energy biomass.
 The transaction was completed on June 30, 2021.
-See Note 2 - Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (n) Generation has plans to retire and cease plant operations in 2021.
+See Note 2 Mergers, Acquisitions, and Dispositions of the Notes to Interim Consolidated Financial Statements for additional information. - (n) Generation has plans to retire and cease plant operations in 2021.